Does the Will of the People Actually Exist? Judicial Deference to Whom?

 Campus Speech during COVID: A Year in Review

 Date: March 18, 2021

 Free speech on universities and college campuses experienced a dramatic shift during 2020.
 Reports show that claims of violations on campus speech rose significantly since the start of the ongoing pandemic.
 The shift to online education and student engagement, as well as the heightened political and social tensions, presented novel challenges to student dialogue and debate.
-This webinar explores the impact the pandemic has had on campus speech in the last year and how it has affected student dialogue, particularly in light of the racial justice movement and the contentious 2020 presidential election.
+This webinar explored the impact the pandemic has had on campus speech in the last year and how it has affected student dialogue, particularly in light of the racial justice movement and the contentious 2020 presidential election.

-Discussion Over Division, Impeachment Debate
+Discussion Over Division: Impeachment Debate

 Date: February 17, 2021